 - if you use the wireless charging pad that does not support fast wireless charging (like this one) and use a supported adapter (normally a 1oW adapter), then you can enjoy wireless charging up to 5W.

 So, Galaxy S10 works with “all” wireless charging pad that supports Qi Wireless standard.
-But you may get different charging speed depends on the combination of the wireless charging pad and the adapter.
+But you may get different charging speeds depending on the combination of the wireless charging pad and the adapter.

 Please note, the charging rates mentioned above (12W, 7.5W, and 5W) are the theoretical upper limit.
 The actual wireless charging power is always lower than these values depending on the ambient temperature,